ADiko1997/S-GEAR/README.md

 ### EPIC-Kitchens

-To train only the AVT-h on top of pre-extracted features, you can download the features from RULSTM into `DATA/external/rulstm/RULSTM/data_full` for [EK55](https://github.com/fpv-iplab/rulstm/blob/master/RULSTM/scripts/download_data_ek55_full.sh) and
+To train on top of pre-extracted features, you can download the features from RULSTM into `DATA/external/rulstm/RULSTM/data_full` for [EK55](https://github.com/fpv-iplab/rulstm/blob/master/RULSTM/scripts/download_data_ek55_full.sh) and
 `DATA/external/rulstm/RULSTM/ek100_data_full`
 for [EK100](https://github.com/fpv-iplab/rulstm/blob/master/RULSTM/scripts/download_data_ek100_full.sh).
-If you plan to train models on features extracted from a irCSN-152 model finetuned from IG65M features, you can download our pre-extracted features from [here](https://dl.fbaipublicfiles.com/avt/datasets/ek100/ig65m_ftEk100_logits_10fps1s/rgb/data.mdb) into `DATA/extracted_features/ek100/ig65m_ftEk100_logits_10fps1s/rgb/` or [here](https://dl.fbaipublicfiles.com/avt/datasets/ek55/ig65m_ftEk55train_logits_25fps/rgb/data.mdb) into `DATA/extracted_features/ek55/ig65m_ftEk55train_logits_25fps/rgb/`.
+If you plan to train models on features extracted from a irCSN-152 model finetuned from IG65M features, you can download AVT pre-extracted features from [here](https://dl.fbaipublicfiles.com/avt/datasets/ek100/ig65m_ftEk100_logits_10fps1s/rgb/data.mdb) into `DATA/extracted_features/ek100/igm/` or [here](https://dl.fbaipublicfiles.com/avt/datasets/ek55/ig65m_ftEk55train_logits_25fps/rgb/data.mdb) into `DATA/extracted_features/ek55/igm/`.

-To train AVT end-to-end, you need to download the raw videos from [EPIC-Kitchens](https://data.bris.ac.uk/data/dataset/2g1n6qdydwa9u22shpxqzp0t8m).
+To train S-GEAR end-to-end, you need to download the raw videos from [EPIC-Kitchens](https://data.bris.ac.uk/data/dataset/2g1n6qdydwa9u22shpxqzp0t8m).
 They can be organized as you wish, but this is how my folders are organized (since I first downloaded EK55 and then the remaining new videos for EK100):